-Residence Life is led by the Dean of Men and Dean of Women with a united commitment to cultivate an environment where every student can grow into a greater likeness of the Master.
+Residence Life is led by the Dean of Men and Dean of Women, under the supervision of the Vice President of Student Life, with a united commitment to cultivate an environment where every student can grow into a greater likeness of the Master.
 These programs complement a student's comprehensive education at TMU and are designed to aid students in their growing understanding and commitment to living out a distinctive Christian life.